Call A Dog Bite Attorney Who Will Fight For You

 Millions of Americans suffer from dog bites every year.
 Children, senior citizens and postal carriers are especially vulnerable.
 Victims of attacks often require medical attention, and they may suffer scarring, nerve damage and PTSD.
 Symptoms can last a lifetime.
 Many victims require therapy.
 Attorney Colin Scott helps dog bite victims recover the compensation they deserve.

-Frequently Asked Questions About Dog Bite Cases In Washington
+FAQs About Dog Bite Cases In Washington

 - What are the dog bite laws in the State of Washington?